puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 ### Multiple thread support

 `puppet bulk install` supports a `--threads` argument which defaults to the number of processors on the bastion host times 2.
-You can increase or decrease this to control the load on your masters and bastion host running the ssh sessions.
+You can increase or decrease this to control the load on your masters and bastion host running the SSH sessions.

 ## Credentials